-- 2.2.
-The Internal Auditor should have full & free access to all functions and all the records.
-The Internal Audit is free to review and critically appraise any activity of the functions/authorities, but their review and appraisal does not in any way relieve the Executives of their responsibilities as internal audit is an advisory function - 2.3.
+- 2.1.
+The Internal Audit function shall be provided with an access to a separate server space or file server in the Company whereby all audit reports, audit evidences & correspondences should be stored for record purposes and ready retrieval. - 2.2.
+The Internal Auditor is free to access, review and critically appraise any activity of the functions/authorities, but their review and appraisal does not in any way relieve the Company Personnel of their responsibilities as internal audit is an advisory function - 2.3.
 The usefulness of the internal audit will depend much on the co-operation and working facilities provided to the function. - 2.4.
 Head of Internal Audit would have power to split the yearly programme as approved by the Board approved into detailed quarterly programme / monthly programme. - 2.5.
 Internal Audit function should not be involved in any operational activities like tendering, hiring, etc. - 2.6.
 As an inherent limitation, it may not be possible to audit all the functions each year.
 Therefore, selection of the functions / disciplines for audit should be in line with the Risk Based Audit Plan, where preference should be given to those functions which have been identified as high-risk areas as per audit policy or which by nature of their activities and as revealed by past experience, are more sensitive.
-The functions selected for this purpose should include those where lapses and inadequacy of internal control may result into considerable financial losses. - 2.7.
+The functions selected for this purpose should include those where lapses and inadequacy of internal control may result into considerable financial or other losses. - 2.7.
 The Internal Audit function will be an independent function.
-The Internal Auditors shall not have any reporting relationship with the business verticals, shall not assume operational responsibilities and shall not be given any business targets.
+The Internal Auditors along with the Head of Internal Audit shall not have any reporting relationship with the business verticals, shall not assume operational responsibilities and shall not be given any business targets.
 Persons transferred to or temporarily engaged by the Internal Audit function should not be assigned to audits of activities which they previously performed until a reasonable period of time has elapsed.
-The Internal Auditors shall conduct a Risk Based Internal Audit of the Company based on the scope decided by the Committee of Senior Executives, Board of Directors and as mentioned in the Policy.
+The Internal Auditors shall conduct a Risk Based Internal Audit of the Company based on the scope decided by the Committee of Senior Executives, Board of Directors and as mentioned in the Policy. - 2.8.
 The Risk-Based Internal Audit Policy of the Company depicts the proposed organization chart showing internal audit set-up, their locations and area of activities.
 Based on strength available, the preference shall be given to plan audits with the internal team.
-In absence of required manpower strength or the requisite skillsets, specific Internal Audits can be outsourced by the "Senior Executive Committee" formed by the Board in this regard.
-The head being assured that such expertise does not exist within the audit function of the Company.
-However, the ownership of the audit reports in all such cases shall rest with regular functionaries of the internal audit function.
+In absence of required manpower strength or the requisite skillsets, specific Internal Audits can be outsourced by the "Senior Executive Committee" formed by the Board in this regard. - 2.9.
+The Remuneration of the Internal Audit Function shall be based on factors except the financial performance of the company to ensure observance of objectivity and independence.